Experiencing Our Feelings - Counselling London

 Existential Boredom Whatever we are doing, we begin to question "What is the point?", as if we experience alienation, a sense of emptiness or soullessness.
 Our boredom can sometimes develop into a sense of pointlessness, existential boredom (which unlike situational boredom may not easily go away) as we question life's meaning & purpose.
 Our existential boredom may also be linked to:

 Counselling For Boredom Boredom can be viewed as a call to action.
 The therapy for boredom explores with us what it's personally like to sit and be with the discomfort of boredom experience and free association of boredom, reflecting on what might be missing for us and what we might need to reset.
 For some this may be connected to an absence of stress, pressure, which we are so used to (especially if we are addicted to activities) as if we can only thrive on a hive of activity.
+For others, we may be living on auto pilot, doing the same things.
+Mixing things up a bit, changing routines, being interested, creative, can move us out of boredom.
 Embracing our boredom, being curious to what it, (or any painful feelings might be telling us, e.g. our experience of the unknown, frustration), what's emerging, can be useful for some.
 Accompanying ourself with self-control, emotional regulation, sitting with this experience, tuning into our intuition, consciousness, and the feelings that emerge, as may switching from doing to being can facilitate peace of mind, as can mindfulness.
 The counselling for boredom explores what enlivens us (e.g. setting challenges that match our skills, openness to our light-heartedness, carefreeness, playfulness, laughter, fun & our sense of humour), deadens us, any flight mode we may go to, how we personally experience boredom and any feelings surrounding this (e.g. impotence), what we understand about ourselves, what's it like to be us, be present in the moment, aware of our unmet arousal and how we connect, communicate with others or avoid situations we have little control over alongside exploring how we can motivate ourself, expect less, practising appreciation, be curious and discover what else we might need to learn about ourself.
 For example do we infuse our life with our energy of love, purpose and deeper meaning.

 What We Do With Our Frustrations Frustration can be defined as feeling annoyed or less confident, because we can't achieve what we want.
-Inside we may feel very righteous.
+Inside we may hold lots of "shoulds", "shouldn'ts", "oughts", "musts", "nevers", "always" beliefs, feel very righteous.
 Frustration can be seen as something stirring in us (see also Non-Responsiveness, Empathic Breaks & Frustrations In Our Early Life) that needs attention and the Counselling for frustration can explore this further.
-We may want to get rid of, or "cure" ourselves of certain frustrating or uncomfortable feelings yet frustrating times & ambivalence are part of life, especially when we can't control others, outcomes, feel helpless or when our priorities are different from others.
-Managing our anxiety around this may be important.
+We may want to get rid of, or "cure" ourselves of certain frustrating or uncomfortable feelings yet frustrating times & ambivalence are part of life, especially when we can't control others, outcomes, or when our priorities are different from others.
+Managing our anxiety around this may be important, as may practising mentalising.
 Some of us may create more frustrations than we need to.
-We can get caught up in others' annoying habits.
-Frustration is the result of our own expectation, when we don't accept the reality of a person or a situation (maybe believing we can change others).
+We can get caught up in others' annoying habits, projecting our frustrations onto them.
+Frustration can occur when we don't accept the reality of a person or a situation (maybe believing we can change others).
 Accepting our helplessness over this can free us.
-How we respond to our frustration is up to us.
-If we tend to respond negatively to what frustrates us, this can compound our frustration even more.
-(See also Procrastination Compounding Our Frustration) How we choose to respond to our frustrations, any tensions, apparent opposites & ambivalence is up to us.
+If we tend to respond negatively to what frustrates us, this can compound our frustration even more (see also Procrastination Compounding Our Frustration).
+How we choose to respond to our frustrations, any tensions, apparent opposites & ambivalence is up to us.
 We may become depressed, angry.
 Our anger may also be of an existential nature - simply being angry at life's unanswered questions and limitations, often as a result of our expectations not being met or being overly optimistic.
 Through exploring our disharmony we can choose to respond in destructive or creative ways, practising acceptance of what is, gratitude, transforming the passion and energy of our frustration into positive action.

 Specific Counselling Questions About Our Feelings & Emotions We may have certain questions about feelings, emotions, being emotional, emotional iq, e.g.: